aglab2/tutorials/hackersm64-mingw.md

 Now remove WindowsApps from PATH because it will cause issues with Python we installed.
 In "User variables from admin" click on "Path", select "%USERPROFILE%/AppData/Local/Microsoft/WindowsApps", click "Delete".

+Click "OK" to apply the changes, close "System Properties" window.

 5) Extract cmder.zip folder.
 For convenience, i will use folder "C:/cmder".
 6) Extract `rg.exe` from ripgrep zip in folder `ripgrep-14.1.0.x86_64-pc-windows-msvc`.
 Put `rg.exe` in `bin` folder near `Cmder.exe`, in my case it is folder `C:\Cmder\bin`.
 7) Launch "Cmder.exe".
 Ensure that compilers work: execute `gcc -v`, `mips-n64-gcc -v` and `rg -V`.
 You should observe the output similar to the following: